turbot/steampipe-plugin-aws/docs/tables/aws_ecr_repository.md

 ```

-### List repositories whose lifecycle policy rule is not configured to remove untagged and old images from your image repository
+### List repositories whose lifecycle policy rule is not configured to remove untagged and old images

 ```sql
 select